-(CNN) — Akihabara district in Tokyo is an "otaku" paradise -- best known as a mecca for the legions of self-styled nerds who love "manga" Japanese comics -- as well as electronics, video games and models of cartoon robots.
+(CNN) — Akihabara district in Tokyo is an "otaku" paradise -- best known as a travel magnet for the legions of self-styled nerds who love "manga" Japanese comics -- as well as electronics, video games and models of cartoon robots.

 But down an unassuming side street, away from the flashing, neon glare of the main strip, is an altogether more soothing environment.

-Akiba Fukurou is the brainchild of Shusaku Yasu, an early-thirties owl enthusiast who has brought a little alternative night life to the buzzing district.
+Akiba Fukurou is the brainchild of Shusaku Yasu, an early-30s owl enthusiast who has brought a little alternative night life to the buzzing district.

 In the owl cafe sit around 25 owls, of varying sizes and breeds, quietly eyeing the human guests as they step around the quiet room.
 It's not a big space -- around 400 square feet in total, but the owls, which sit on perches around the room. are well behaved and entrancing, and the quietude lends the whole setup a certain serenity.

 Akiba Fukurou is the latest in a line of animal cafes that are popping up around Tokyo -- and further afield -- of increasing degrees of exoticism.
 First were cat cafes (now passe), then rabbits (cute, but ultimately a little boring), and reptile cafes (creepy?) and, now, owls.